eclipsevortex/SubVortex/docs/features/incentive_mechanism.md

 The score will be computed based on these rules:

-- If the miner is flagged as suspicious with no penalise factor, the score will be 0.
+- If the miner is flagged as suspicious with no penalty factor, the score will be 0.
-- If the miner is flagged as suspicious with penalise factor, the score will be the penalise factor.
+- If the miner is flagged as suspicious with penalty factor, the score will be the penalty factor.
 - If the miner is not verified, the score will be 0.
 - If there are more than one miner on the same IP, the score will be 0.
 - Otherwise, the score will be 1.